segmentio/segment-docs/src/connections/destinations/catalog/pardot/index.md

 ## Update your Segment Pardot destination to use Salesforce SSO

 > info ""
 > Starting February 15, 2021, Pardot will require that you authenticate using Salesforce’s single sign-on (SSO), rather than a Pardot username and password.
-You must then reconnect your Segment Pardot destination using Salesforce SSO to keep data flowing to Pardot.
+Prior to this date, you must reconnect your Segment Pardot destination using Salesforce SSO to keep data flowing to Pardot.

 If you don’t have a Salesforce account, contact your Salesforce administrator.
 They can grant you a Salesforce Identity License, which allows you to use Salesforce for SSO purposes without provisioning a full Salesforce account.